Tuesday 30 May

 Rendition is a eulogy to human fortitude and was first devised and performed at Curious Puppetry School’s final showing in March 2016 as a response to the creative brief: ‘Shifting Focus, being two characters simultaneously’.

-Tragic Carpet Visual Theatre formed in 1988 out of Middlesex Polytechnic.
-Tragic Carpet exists to explore the stories of ordinary people in extraordinary circumstances.
-The company uses ensemble visual theatre, movement, object theatre, puppetry, circus, mime movement, music and light to tell its epic stories.
+Edinburgh based Tragic Carpet was formed in 1988 out of Middlesex Polytechnic, and the company moved to Scotland in 1996 following a residency working with the children of Mull, Iona, Ulva, Ardnamurchan and Oban.
+The company explores the stories of ordinary people in extraordinary circumstances.
+The company uses ensemble visual theatre, movement, object theatre, puppetry, circus, mime, movement, music and light to tell its epic stories.
 “Ensemble theatre at its best”

 Freda is a visual theatre director, puppeteer and social activist.
 Her performance work explores the circumstances of ordinary people in extraordinary circumstances and her social activism centres around creating and or facilitating projects and collaborations that deliver the potential for change at the point of need.